Blacksuite/Resume-website-template/README.md

 - A computer with internet access
 - Basic familiarity with using a computer and web browsers
+- Recommended: Some understanding of JavaScript, Node.js, and Git
+- A domain name (for linking to your Vercel deployment)

 ## Setting Up Your Development Environment